Do Juvenile Killers Deserve Life Behind Bars Answer Key

 Retribution and Justice for Victims

 One of the primary arguments for life sentences is that they provide a measure of retribution for the victims of heinous crimes.
+Proponents of this view believe that Make sure you hold individuals accountable for their actions, even if they are juveniles, and that a life sentence is necessary to make sure justice is served for the victims and their families.
+It matters.
 The taking of a human life is a profound and irreversible act, and some argue that a life sentence is the only appropriate punishment for such a crime, regardless of the offender's age.
-Proponents of this view believe that it is essential to hold individuals accountable for their actions, even if they are juveniles, and that a life sentence is necessary to ensure that justice is served for the victims and their families.
 It is argued that anything less would devalue the life that was lost and fail to adequately acknowledge the suffering of the victims.

 Public Safety and Deterrence

 Another argument in favor of life sentences is that they protect the public from dangerous individuals.
+The threat of spending the rest of one's life in prison may discourage some young people from engaging in violent crime.
+What's more, some argue that life sentences serve as a deterrent to other potential offenders.
 Some juvenile offenders commit crimes so heinous and demonstrate such a high propensity for violence that they are deemed to be a continuing threat to society.
-In these cases, a life sentence may be seen as the only way to ensure that the offender will never be able to harm anyone again.
-Furthermore, some argue that life sentences serve as a deterrent to other potential offenders.
-The threat of spending the rest of one's life in prison may discourage some young people from engaging in violent crime.
-However, the effectiveness of life sentences as a deterrent is a matter of ongoing debate.
+In these cases, a life sentence may be seen as the only way to see to it that the offender will never be able to harm anyone again.
+Even so, the effectiveness of life sentences as a deterrent is a matter of ongoing debate.

 The "Worst of the Worst" Argument

 This argument suggests that life sentences should be reserved for the "worst of the worst" juvenile offenders – those who have committed exceptionally brutal and premeditated murders.
 Proponents of this view argue that while most juveniles are capable of rehabilitation, there are some who are so deeply entrenched in violence and antisocial behavior that they are beyond redemption.
-In these rare cases, a life sentence may be seen as a necessary measure to protect society and ensure that the offender is held accountable for their actions.
+Here's the thing — in these rare cases, a life sentence may be seen as a necessary measure to protect society and see to it that the offender is held accountable for their actions.
 This argument acknowledges the importance of individualized sentencing but emphasizes the need to consider the severity of the crime and the offender's potential for future violence.

 Arguments Against Life Sentences